scalameta/metals/docs/integrations/new-editor.md

 Possible values:

 - `on`: (default): the client automatically adds in the indentation.
-This is the case for VS Code, Atom, Sublime, and coc.nvim.
+This is the case for VS Code, Sublime, and coc.nvim.
 - `off`: the client does not add any indentation when receiving a multi-line textEdit